cis-ds/course-site/content/talk/geospatial-viz/index.markdown

 ## Class materials

-* [Working with Geospatial Data in R](https://www.datacamp.com/courses/working-with-geospatial-data-in-r) - a DataCamp course which goes into more depth and practice than what we did here
 * [Mapping data in *The Truthful Art* by Alberto Cairo](http://proquestcombo.safaribooksonline.com.proxy.uchicago.edu/book/databases-and-reporting-tools/9780133440492/part-iii-functional/ch10_html) - excellent chapter on designing data maps with lots of examples.
 Though really the entire book is useful if you do a lot of work with data visualizations of any type. **UChicago authentication required.**

 ## What you need to do